 He then names Ken Silva of Apprising Ministries, who allegedly called Rick Warren a "milquetoast", Robert Schuller and Norman Vincent Peale "the devil’s duo" and Brian McLaren and Joel Osteen "vipers of new evangelicalism" and "whitewashed tombs."
 Also called out was Way of Life,

-What is astonishing is that Aikman completely ignores the substantial research and doctrinal arguments that usually goes into the reports of those issuing public warning against the teachings of other Christians.
-He never refutes even a single point brought up by any of the apologetic ministries by showing where they are wrong according to the Scriptures.
-He instead chooses to attack the ministry itself for comparing what is being taught in some churches with the Word of God.
+What is astonishing is that in a short scathing article Aikman relegates pastor Cloud and his years of research and study to the dustbin of "heresy hunters".
+He completely ignored the substantial research and doctrinal arguments that usually goes into the reports of those issuing public warning against the teachings of other Christians.
+He never ever demonstrated where they are wrong according to the Scriptures.
+He instead chose to attack the ministry itself for comparing what is being taught in some churches with the Word of God.